cotes2020/jekyll-theme-chirpy/_posts/00Basic/Auth/2020-09-23-Authentication.md

 ![session-base](https://i.imgur.com/9PNfrgQ.png)

-client sends the **seesion id** in all the request, and server uses it to identify the user.
+client sends the **session id** in all the request, and server uses it to identify the user.

 - a stateful authentication method
 - as the server need it to be implemented